Leucospermum harpagonatum: Description

 The bract subtending the individual flower, tightly embraces its base, is broadly oval in shape with a pointy tip, about 5 mm wide and 6–7 mm long, very densely set with long straight silky hairs.
 The 4-merous perianth is cream to pale carmine in colour, very strongly curved towards the center of the flower head, 1 to 1+1/2 cm long.
-The lower part that remains merged upon opening called tube is prominently inflated, 9–10 mm long and 5–6 mm at its widest furthest from the base, narrow and hairless near the base and densely woolly near the top.
+The lower part that remains merged upon opening, called tube, is prominently inflated, 9–10 mm long and 5–6 mm at its widest furthest from the base, narrow and hairless near the base and densely woolly near the top.
 The middle part where at least one of the lobes becomes free when the flower opens (called claws), strongly flexes back, is 4–5 mm long, suddenly narrowed above tube, and densely woolly, particularly at the margins, carmine in colour when fresh.
 The higher part (called limbs) are lance-shaped with a pointy tip, about 3 mm long, curved back in the open flower and densely set with long silky hair.
 Each of the four anthers are about 1 mm long, merged directly to the center of each of the four limbs are the anthers without a filament.

 The style is 2 to 2+1/2 cm long, pointing from the centre of the head at its base but strongly curved midlength so that the top points towards the center of the flower head.
 The style is cream to carmine in colour, tapering towards the tip, and the upper half has barbs pointing to the base.
 The style ends in a thickened portion, to which the pollen has been transferred in the bud, called the pollen presenter, which is curved inwards and cone-shaped with a pointy tip and a distinct collar at its base.
 The minute groove that functions as the stigma can be found at the very tip of the pollen presenter.
-The ovary is about ½ mm (0.02 in) long, coverered in very fine straight silky hairs pressed to its surface and gradually merges into the style.
+The ovary is about ½ mm (0.02 in) long, covered in very fine straight silky hairs pressed to its surface and gradually merges into the style.
 It is subtended by four yellow, nectar-producing, line-shaped scales with a pointy tip of about 2 mm long.
 The fruit is a cylinder-shaped greyish white nut of about 8 mm long and 5 mm in diameter, with a powdery surface.